Roar Like a Violin Monster

 Consider the emergence of any major religion, World War 2, the Civil Rights movement, and the Arab Spring.
 All of these events involved not only the change in both popular thought and material conditions, but also the drastic action of strong-minded individuals which helped to create a Tipping Point.

-To create your tipping point (building buzz for your brand), you’ve got to 1) take drastic action and 2) do it within a community that has the minimum necessary conditions to support/receive your efforts.
+To create your tipping point 1) take drastic action and 2) do it within a community that has the minimum necessary conditions to support/receive your efforts.

 As I always say, living on a mountaintop with goats does not a jazz violinist make, and even if you live in a booming cultural mecca, it may take time to generate the reception you’re hoping for if you’re presenting a new heavy metal string quartet.